OGGM/oggm/docs/installing-oggm.rst

 OGGM itself is a pure Python package, but it has several dependencies which are not trivial to install.
 The instructions below provide all the required detail and should work on any platform.
+See :ref:`install-troubleshooting` if something goes wrong.

 OGGM is fully `tested`_ with Python version 3.6 and 3.7 on Linux.
 OGGM doesn't work with Python 2.